 As you become comfortable controlling yourself in a Sit Flying position and controlling turns, you will progress on to the next skill.
 While doing so, continue to challenge yourself on this maneuver, increasing wind speed where it is appropriate to do so and flying faster movements and stronger stops.

 Sit Fly Up / Down

 You will have had some exposure to the feeling of lift and understanding how to manage your position to create lift when you were learning the neutral sit position.
-At slower wind speeds, increasing surface area to get the necessary lift off the net.
-Now it is time for you, flying at higher wind speeds to learn how to use the same inputs although a reduced amount to gain altitude and how to descend at higher wind speed, moving to pre-determined altitudes and remaining in control.
+At slower wind speeds, you were increasing surface area to get the necessary lift off the net.
+Now it is time to fly at higher wind speeds to learn how to use the same inputs to gain altitude and how to descend, moving to pre-determined altitudes and remaining in control.